shawngmc/docker-nginx-centos/README.md

 See: [Nginx](http://Nginx.org/)

 ## What is inside of this repo?
-In this git repository you will find the docker image definitions for Nginx 1.14.0 in centos 7.
+In this git repository you will find the docker image definitions for Nginx 1.16.x in centos 7.

 ## How do I use this images?
 To use this images you must do as follows:

 ```
-# you can use tags latest, latest-centos7
+# latest tag is the only generally populated one, as there should be only minor patch differences between versions
 docker pull shawngmc/docker-nginx-centos:latest

 # to run the image just execute